wp-plugins/html5-responsive-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-HTML5 Responsive FAQ - Multi Category FAQs can be added using shortcode, compatible with responsive themes.
+HTML5 Responsive FAQ - Multi Category, Custom Sorting FAQs.
+Add using shortcode, compatible with responsive themes.
 With custom design options.

 == Description ==

 HTML5 Responsive FAQ plugin makes it easy for you to FAQs on your site.
 Fully compatible with all responsive themes.
 Create multiple category FAQs, and use them either all together in one page or category wise.
 Options to customize the look and feel of the FAqs to match your theme style.
 Adding a Frequently Asked Questions (FAQs) section to your website, either as a full page or even just as a sidebar widget, can be a crucial tool to help your customers get the answers they need, fast.
 Asked Questions can be a one-stop-shop for staff, users, and anyone else who may need answers.
 A well written Frequently Asked Questions page can give users the answers they need without reading tedious documentation.
+Now with Sorting Options.

 = HTML5 Responsive FAQ Plugin Features: =